thetouchablegod/RatRod-configs/README.md

     -Mainboard: Big Tree Tech Octopus Pro 1.1 connected to RPi via UART -TCM2209 Drivers
-        -The config I have attempts to use the default screen that came with it.
-I have not gotten it to work properly so far.
+        -The default Ender-5 screen works now.

 Tevo Tornado

-    -Mainboard: SKR mini e3 v1.2
-    -Same belt tensioner on the X axis, but have not found any loss of motion
+    -Mainboard: SKR mini e3 v1.2 connected to RPi via UART -Same belt tensioner on the X axis as my Ender-3, but have not found any loss of motion